 Starting small, the project will begin on King John street before expanding across neighbouring streets in Heaton.

-Jakub said: “Even without hitting it [fundraising target] fully, I am still able to do quite a lot because of the sort of scalable nature of the project.
+Jacob said: “Even without hitting it [fundraising target] fully, I am still able to do quite a lot because of the sort of scalable nature of the project.
 I can still set up a few gardens or set up smaller gardens.
 And just kind of develop it from there.”

-Jakub hopes the Heaton Food garden will at least result in fewer trips to the shops.
+Jacob hopes the Heaton Food garden will at least result in fewer trips to the shops.

 He said: “I know these gardens won’t feed a family of four all year round, but from my experience of growing vegetables in my own back garden, it definitely saved me quite a lot of money, and this is especially since this is all going to be done through charitable contributions.”

-Jakub was inspired by Ron Finley, also known as the ‘Gangsta Gardener’, who created a vegetable garden on some unused land in front of his house in suburban Los Angeles in 2013.
+Jacob was inspired by Ron Finley, also known as the ‘Gangsta Gardener’, who created a vegetable garden on some unused land in front of his house in suburban Los Angeles in 2013.

 But authorities in LA said it was illegal for Mr Finley to grow food between the footpath and the curb, but he managed to get that law changed to kickstart a “food forest” project which helped to ease the lack of access to good quality produce.

-Jakub said: “I feel like so much land is being cleared for food these days where there are spaces like this which are like absolutely empty and they’re perfectly suitable for small allotments or container-grown vegetables.”
+Jacob said: “I feel like so much land is being cleared for food these days where there are spaces like this which are like absolutely empty and they’re perfectly suitable for small allotments or container-grown vegetables.”

 The project uses reclaimed materials like scrap wood and wooden pallets, including clearing unwanted items from the streets.

-Jakub also wants to bring neighbours together in Heaton which, like Jesmond, has a mix of students and long-serving residents.
+Jacob also wants to bring neighbours together in Heaton which, like Jesmond, has a mix of students and long-serving residents.

 He said: “I’ve noticed that a lot of people don’t really know anything about their neighbours; they live next to each other for decades, but they barely know their names.